nicaless/nanowrimo_ga_project/README.md

 ## Conclusion

 ### Next Steps
-feature engineering of features not based on data from current contest expand the genre recommender try more advanced rebalancing the novel data and then trying to fit the data
+more feature engineering of features not based on data from current contest to boost score expand the genre recommender try more advanced rebalancing the novel data and then trying to fit the data